How is Quartz Made?

 Quartz is a mineral, which is mined out of the ground and crushed into different sizes.
 The quartz is then mixed with a binder and poured into a form.
 The form is compacted, vibrated, and baked at 200 degrees for 30-60 minutes, which turns it into a hard, stone slab.

-2. To have a quartz countertop installed, the existing cabinets need to be templated by a stone fabricator.
+- To have a quartz countertop installed, the existing cabinets need to be templated by a stone fabricator.

-3. Once the cabinets have been templated, the fabricator can cut the quartz to the proper dimensions, including cutting out a hole for sink, using a variety of specialty cutting tools.
+- Once the cabinets have been templated, the fabricator can cut the quartz to the proper dimensions, including cutting out a hole for sink, using a variety of specialty cutting tools.

-5. The quartz slab can then be installed on the cabinet using silicone and clips.
+- The quartz slab can then be installed on the cabinet using silicone and clips.
 Quartz is heavy, so it will take multiple people to install it.

 Expert assistance with this segment was provided by Gemini Stone, LLC of Everett, MA.